 Our team of physicians, nurses, aides, counselors, social workers, chaplains and volunteers offers support and care that enable a patient to live as normal a life as possible, pain-free and on their own terms.
 The care team is more like an extended family than a medical staff.
 They bring skill and sensitivity in meeting physical, spiritual and emotional needs of patients, and they include the whole family in their compassionate support.

-Our patients get care in their own homes, in hospitals, in nursing homes or assisted living facilities, or in one of our three onsite hospice houses.
+Our patients receive care in their own homes, in hospitals, in nursing homes or assisted living facilities, or in one of our three Inpatient Units.

 Gerald Turgeon, D.O., vice president of medical services, leads a care team that brings skill and sensitivity in meeting patients’ physical, spiritual and emotional needs.